 Look to acquire an elite WR in the first three rounds.
 Depending on your league, you should be able to grab a reliable top-five WR to anchor your receiving core for the entire season.

 Don’t take a kicker or defense too early.
 You can find plenty of depth at these positions at the end of the draft.

 Take quarterbacks in the middle rounds.
 Good, productive quarterbacks aren’t hard to find in the middle rounds.
 The top-ten QBs will be drafted before the tenth round, though.

-Don’t draft studs with the same NFL bye week.
+Don’t draft stars with the same NFL bye week.
 Most fantasy teams can’t avoid having some players on the same bye week, but having your best players on the same bye can cost you a win.